LearnOnDemandSystems/guides/cloud-slice/cloud-slice.md

 [Back to top][back-to-top]

-## Upload Template VHDs into Your Cloud Platform
+## Upload template VHDs into your cloud platform

 *This is optional and should only be done if you want to include managed virtual machines that are running in your cloud platform within your Cloud Slice lab(s).*